mohsinislamrifat/Microcontroller-Based-Battery-Charger-and-DC-to-controllable-AC/README.md

 • In our country we use 50~60 Hz AC frequency.
 • Arduino UNO’s Digital Pin number ‘6’ can generate a (square wave) PWM of62500 Hz frequency, where cycle length is 256 (0~255).
 • But, by the help of a divisor, we can generate (62500/1024 = ) 61.035 Hz.
-Forthis purpose, following setting is needed to use:
+Forthis purpose,following setting is needed to use:
 TCCR0B = TCCR0B & 0b11111000 | 0x05
 {Reference: http://playground.arduino.cc/Main/TimerPWMCheatsheet}
 Here the duty cycle 50% is achieved, in the Arduino code Analog Write(255*50% ≈ )